 To verify the invoices, all details of the purchase (mentioned in the invoice) need to be matched with other documents (e.g., purchase order).
-This verification process is called invoice matching and can turn into a very tedious task when done manually.
+This verification process is called two-way matching and can turn into a very tedious task when done manually.

-But before we talk about how this manual process can be improved, we discuss what 2-way matching is, how it works, and why it is important in accounts payable.
+But before we talk about how this manual process can be improved, we will discuss what 2-way matching is, how it works, and why it is important in accounts payable.

 What Is Two-Way Matching?